kejsardamberg/TAF.TestlinkAdapterServer/README.md

    }
 ```

+### 5c).
+Editing the `runSettings.properties` file
+Test run settings can be set in a TAF run file.
+Setting the value of `URL_TO_TESTLINK_ADAPTER` in this file will engage the TafBackendTestRunReporter.

-Doing this will engage the reporting to this adapter.
+Either way of updating the `URL_TO_TESTLINK_ADAPTER` settings value will engage the reporting to this adapter.

 ## More information
 For more information, clone this repo, or [download the Javadocs](http://46.101.193.212/TAF/bin/TafTestlinkAdapterServer-javadoc.jar "Javadocs for TAF Testlink Adapter Server").